If you have noticed a change in the skin on your dog’s elbow, you’ll very likely want to know what is it.

 It is usually caused by rubbing of another surface on the dog’s skin, which in turn causes the harder rough callused skin to grow as protection over the soft skin.

-Dog’s that lay on their fronts might develop calluses lower on the elbow, whilst dog’s that lay on their side might develop a callus on the side or upper part of the elbow – both as a result of rubbing their elbows on the ground.
+Dog’s that lay on their fronts might develop calluses lower on the elbow, whilst dog’s that lay on their side might develop a callus on the side of their elbows or hocks.

 2) Dog Elbow Pyoderma